herrera-ignacio/cybersecurity-handbook/certs/ccna/osi/data-link/README.md

 * __ON__: set port to trunking unconditionally (it doesn't care about the other side).

 The only scenario where you don't automatically get a Trunk, is if two sides have _Dynamic Auto_.

 ---

+## Spanning Tree Protocol (STP 802.1d)

+Prevents loops or frames from looping around a network when Redundant Links are present between switches, what's called a layer 2 loop or _Broadcast Storm_, which is related to other problems as _Trashing the MAC table_.

+We have a Redundant Link when you can access a device from more than one link.

+STP is __on by default__ on all switches and it is highly recommended.
+You may turn it off under certain circunstances.

+### BDPU: Bridge Protocol Data Unit

+Spannig Tree Protocol shuts down redundant links.

+When switches power up, by default, they start sending each other _Spanning Tree Protocol Frames_ called __BDPU's__.
+BDPU's are sent every 2 seconds out to all ports, then the STP initialization begins following the STP Decision Process.

+BDPU's have four fields:

+* Root Bridge ID: Priority field (16 bits) plus your MAC address (48 bits)
+* Root Path Cost:
+* Sender Bridge ID
+* Sender Port ID

+### STP Initialization (Convergence Process)

+STP initializes in 3 steps:

+1. Elect 1 Root Bridge per Layer 2 domain (Lowest Bridge ID)
+2. Elect 1 Root Port per Non Root Switch (STP Decision Process)
+3. Elect 1 Designated Port per Segment (link between two swi tches)
+	* Lowest Rooth Path Cost -> Lowest Sender Port ID

+### STP Decision Process

+Four step process, done for each switch.

+1. Lowest Bridge ID
+	* When switch receives a BDPU from another switch with a lower bridge ID, it stops sending its own BDPU's and starts ringling those superior BDPU's.
+2. Lowest Root Path Cost
+	* Distance for each link speed, 10mbps = 100, 100mbps = 19, 1000mbps = 4.
+	* Root Path cost inside of a BDPU is incremented when a BPDU enters a switch.
+	* If costs are the same, then we move to the next step.
+3. Lowest Sender Bridge ID
+	* If sender bridges IDs are the same, then we move to the next step.
+4. Lowest Sender Port ID

+### STP Port States

+From switch power up:

+1. Blocking (20 segs)
+2. Listening, Spanning Tree Forward Delay (15 segs)
+3. Learning, Spanning Tree Forward Delay (15 segs)
+	* To reduce flooding, once forwarding starts, you try to populate the MAC-table as much as possible.
+4. Forwarding
+	* Designated Ports are put in 'forwarding'.
+	* Non-designated ports become 'alternate ports' and are put into 'blocked'.

+---